 We didn’t actually stay long in Bangui as we only stopped over to check out the wind farm.
 So after about half an hour, we continued on to Pagudpud, our final destination.

 Pagudpud – The Boracay Of The North

-The resort that we booked Pagudpud was right on the famous Saud beach, which is commonly referred to as the Boracay of the north.
+The resort that we booked in Pagudpud was right on the famous Saud Beach, which is commonly referred to as the Boracay of the north.
 When you see it, you will understand why.

 Although the sand isn’t as white as Boracay it is still beautiful sand free from any rocks or coral.

 With coconut palm trees lining the beach and some of the clearest water you have ever seen, this really is a postcard-perfect destination.
 What’s more, there were hardly any tourists here!